Human Sciences Business Services

 |Hispanic or Latino||2|

-Americans aren’t the only ones with an interest in Human Sciences Business Services.
+Students from other countries are interested in Human Sciences Business Services, too.
 About 35.9% of those with this major are international students.
 The most popular countries for students from outside the country are:

 - South Korea